Please click here for more information on our COVID Updates.

 Yes!
 In fact, it's even more important that patients receiving orthodontic treatment visit their dentist regularly.
 With braces, food may be caught in places that your toothbrush can't reach.
 This causes bacteria to build up that can lead to cavities, gingivitis, and gum disease.
 Your dentist will work closely with your orthodontist to make sure that your teeth stay clean and healthy while wearing braces.

 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.
 If you play a contact sport, it is recommended that you wear a mouthguard to protect your braces or appliance.
-We also offer Invisalign Teen and these aligners can be removed for playing sport and musical instruments, which makes life much easier!
+We also offer Invisalign for teens and these aligners can be removed for playing sport and musical instruments, which makes life much easier!

 Yes, we are a certified Invisalign provider and offer all types of Invisalign treatment, with great results.
 You can find out more about our Invisalign offerings in our Invisalign section and on our Invisalign FAQs page.